 How to Start a Meditation Practice

-If spending ten minutes a day in silence watching thoughts drift in and out of your head would give you inside secrets to what was going on at work and with your spouse and possibly even the moody teenager living in your house, would you do it?
+If spending ten minutes a day in silence watching thoughts drift in and out of your head would help you handle what was going on at work, with your spouse and possibly even the misbehaving children and moody teenagers living in your house, would you do it?

-That’s what I experienced with meditation.
-In addition to making work manageable, meditation has given me clues about where to go in other avenues of my life.
+In addition to making work manageable, meditation will give you clues about where to go in other avenues of life.

 Five Tips for Mindfulness Meditation:

 1. Find a quiet spot

 If you’ve got a houseful of kids, use your vehicle.
 Are you a city dweller without a vehicle?
 Put headphones in and meditate on your commute.
 Go sit in closet or in the shower with the curtain closed.

 2. Meditate at the same time every day

 3. Incorporate your meditation practice into another daily habit